fmadore/IWAC-overview/Refactoring roadmap.md

 - ✅ Improve TypeScript support in hooks and components

 **Implementation steps:**
-1. ✅ Add comprehensive TypeScript interfaces for hooks (demonstrated in useD3Resize)
+1. ✅ Add comprehensive TypeScript interfaces for hooks (demonstrated in useD3Resize and useDataProcessing)
 2. ✅ Improve component TypeScript definitions (demonstrated in CountryDistribution)
 3. Establish stricter TypeScript configurations
 4. Create a centralized types directory structure